Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 * **Challenge Participant Team** - Synapse Projects must have a participant team associated with them for them to be a challenge.
 This will allow users to register for your challenge.

-* **Challenge Administrator Team** - This team is highly recommended to help assist in administrator access to challegne resources.
+* **Challenge Administrator Team** - This team is highly recommended to help assist in administrator access to challenge resources.

 * **Challenge Pre-registration Team** - This team is recommended for when the challenge is under development.
 It allows participants to join a mailing list to receive notification of challenge launch news.